-These four handsets include more powerful chipsets, longer battery life and new camera features, with the Pro models additionally having 120Hz displays for the first time on an iPhone.
-So while they're not the biggest upgrades ever, they're sure to rank high on our list.
+All four handsets include more powerful chipsets, better battery life, along with new camera features.
+The Pro models also have 120Hz displays for the first time on an iPhone.
+That might not be the biggest upgrade ever but it still means it's likely to rank high on our list.

-That's not to say you shouldn't consider an older model though.
+It's still worth considering an older model though despite the allure of the iPhone 13 range.
 Apple keeps its phones updated for years, so they remain viable for a long time, and if you're looking to save money then an older iPhone might be a great choice for you.

-With Apple's phones typically being expensive, cost is one of the main things to consider when buying.
-Look not just as what you can afford but at what you'll get by moving to a more powerful model - you might get more cameras or a bigger screen for example, but is that something you need?
+With Apple's phones often being expensive, cost is one of the main things to think about when buying.
+Look not just at what you can afford but also at what you'll gain by moving to a more powerful model.
+Do you really need a bigger screen or more cameras?
 The answer will be different for everyone.

-To make things easier though, we've included a full specs list and overview for all the best iPhones below, so you can see at a glance which ones are the best fit for you.
+To simplify things, we've included a full specs list and overview for all the best iPhones below.
+At a glance, you can see which is the one for you.

 Of course, if you’re not set on an Apple phone specifically then there are loads of other options.
 We've got guides to the best smartphones, the best Android phones, the best cheap phones and many more.